 - Controlling the filling/packing/cycle time

-This primer explains the basic of cold runner and hot runner systems, and their pros and cons.
+This primer explains the basic of cold runner designs and injection molding hot runner designs, and their pros and cons.
 By obtaining a better understanding of the two systems, you can decide on the system that best suits the design and specifications of the plastic parts.

 Hot Runner Molds